Channel Islands: From the Duchy of Normandy

 After the loss of Calais in 1558, the Channel Islands were the last remaining English holdings in France and the only French territory that was controlled by the English kings as Kings of France.
 This situation lasted until the English kings dropped their title and claims to the French throne in 1801, confirming the Channel Islands in a situation of a crown dependency under the sovereignty of neither Great Britain nor France but of the British crown directly.

 Sark in the 16th century was uninhabited until colonised from Jersey in the 1560s.
-The grant of seigneurship from Elizabeth I of England in 1565 forms the basis of Sark's constitution today.
+The grant of seigneurship from Elizabeth I in 1565 forms the basis of Sark's constitution today.

 From the 17th century

 During the Wars of the Three Kingdoms, Jersey held out strongly for the Royalist cause, providing refuge for Charles, Prince of Wales in 1646 and 1649–1650, while the more strongly Presbyterian Guernsey more generally favoured the parliamentary cause (although Castle Cornet was held by Royalists and did not surrender until October 1651).

 The islands acquired commercial and political interests in the North American colonies.
 Islanders became involved with the Newfoundland fisheries in the 17th century.
 In recognition for all the help given to him during his exile in Jersey in the 1640s, Charles II gave George Carteret, Bailiff and governor, a large grant of land in the American colonies, which he promptly named New Jersey, now part of the United States of America.
 Sir Edmund Andros, bailiff of Guernsey, was an early colonial governor in North America, and head of the short-lived Dominion of New England.

 In the late 18th century, the islands were dubbed "the French Isles".
 Wealthy French émigrés fleeing the French Revolution sought residency in the islands.
 Many of the town domiciles existing today were built in that time.
 In Saint Peter Port, a large part of the harbour had been built by 1865.